CITY COUNCIL ADOPTS REDISTRICTING PLAN

 Greenville is a growing city.
 Its population increased 22 percent between 2010 and 2020.
-The Constitution requires the City to redraw the lines that define the boundaries for the four City Council district seats.
+The Constitution required the City to redraw the lines that define the boundaries for the four City Council district seats.

-Draft Redistricting Map
+Redistricting Map AVAILABLE

 |Council District||2010 Population||2020 Population||% Population Change||Population Change

 |Council District||2010 Hispanic||2020 Hispanic||2010 Non-Hispanic White||2020 Non-Hispanic White||2010 Non-Hispanic Black*||2020 Non-Hispanic Black*|

 |Council District||2010 % Hispanic||2020 % Hispanic||2010 % Non-Hispanic White||2020 % Non-Hispanic White||2010 % Non-Hispanic Black*||2020 % Non-Hispanic Black*|